1 Introduction

 b6f7790462c4 my_docker_conda "tini -- /bin/bash -…" 3 minutes ago Up 24 seconds sad_maxwell

 By default, Docker keeps containers after they have exited.
 This can be convenient for debugging or if you want to look at logs, but it also consumes huge amounts of disk space.
-It’s therefore a good idea to always run with --rm, which will remove the container once it has exited.
+It’s therefore usually a good idea to run with --rm, which will remove the container once it has exited.

-If we want to enter a running container, there are two related commands we can use, docker attach and docker exec. docker attach will attach local standard input, output, and error streams to a running container.
-This can be useful if your terminal closed down for some reason or if you started a terminal in detached mode and changed your mind. docker exec can be used to execute any command in a running container.
-It’s typically used to peak in at what is happening by opening up a new shell.
-Here we start the container in detached mode and then start a new interactive shell so that we can see what happens.
-If you use ls inside the container you can see how the script generates file in the data and results directories.
-Note that you will be thrown out when the container exits, so you have to be quick.
+docker attachwill attach local standard input, output, and error streams to a running container.
+This can be useful if your terminal closed down for some reason or if you started a terminal in detached mode and changed your mind.docker execcan be used to execute any command in a running container.
+It’s typically used to peek in at what is happening by opening up a new shell.

-docker exec -it my_container /bin/bash
+docker exec -it my_container /bin/bash- Use e.g.

 In this section we’ve learned: